RedHatGov/service-mesh-workshop-dashboard/README.md

 # OpenShift Service Mesh Workshop
 This content has been designed to work with an OpenShift Homeroom deployment.
-Considerations include
+Considerations include:
 * Variable interpolation for user or cluster-specific variables in the lab guide content
 * Usage of cluster-internal URLs for accessing or testing services with `curl`
 * **Kiali** and **Jaeger** are built into the dashboard view for ease of use